great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 7. Select **Table Asset** or **Query Asset** and complete the following fields:

-    - **Asset name**: Enter a name for the Data Asset.
+    - **Data Asset name**: Enter a name for the Data Asset.
 Data Asset names must be unique.
 If you use the same name for multiple Data Assets, each Data Asset must be associated with a unique Data Source.

     - **Table name**: When **Table Asset** is selected, enter a name for the table you're creating in the Data Asset.

     - **Query**: When **Query Asset** is selected, enter the query that you want to run on the table.

+8. Select the **Complete Asset** tab to create Expectations and run validations on the entire Data Asset, or select the **Batches** tab to create Expectations and run validations on subsets of Data Asset records and then complete the following fields:

+    - **Split Data Asset by** - Select **Year** to split Data Asset records by year, select **Year - Month** to split Data Asset records by year and month, or select **Year - Month - Day** to split Data Asset records by year, month, and day.

+    - **Column of datetime type** - Enter the name of the column that contains the date and time data.

-8. Optional.
-Select **Add another Data Asset** to add additional tables or queries and repeat step 7.
+9. Optional.
+Select **Add another Data Asset** to add additional tables or queries and repeat steps 7 and 8.

-9. Click **Finish**.
+10. Click **Finish**.

-10. Create an Expectation.
+11. Create an Expectation.
 See [Create an Expectation](/docs/cloud/expectations/manage_expectations#create-an-expectation).

 ## View Data Asset metrics